How To Make Roasted Peppers In A Slow Cooker

 A few weeks ago I wanted to make a slow cooker red pepper soup.
 I started by putting some halved bell peppers into my slow cooker for a while.
 What came out was a delightful surprise: Soft-fleshed peppers with a flavor just like roasted peppers.

-The best part was that unlike with other methods for roasted peppers that I’ve tried, the skins came off of these really easily.
+The best part of making these peppers in the low cooker was that unlike with other methods for roasted peppers that I’ve tried, the skins came off of these really easily.

 Yes, I do know about the trick of putting hot roasted peppers into a paper bag to steam them a bit and make the skins come off more easily.
 I’ve never found that it works super-well.